California Wildfire Injury Attorneys

 Note that not all wildfires are caused by someone else’s negligence.
 For example, events caused solely by natural disasters might not make a victim eligible for a personal injury claim.
 Some might get compensation from their insurance policies, but this is also not a fail-safe method.

-To determine if a claim is valid, you need to establish liability.
-In California, this is based on negligence.
-An individual or entity that caused or contributed to the wildfire in some way will be held financially responsible for the victim’s losses.
+To determine if a claim is valid, your attorney will analyze your case and the available evidence.
+Then, they’ll need to establish liability.
+In California, this could be based on negligence.
+An individual or entity that caused or contributed to the wildfire in some way may be held financially responsible for the victim’s losses, given there is legal proof of their liability.
 This involves a detailed investigation to establish fault and link the responsible party’s actions or inactions to the wildfire.

 Determining liability involves proving four key elements: